ideai-dev-000/ideai-main/docs/deployment/vercel.md

 ### Build Configuration

-Each app has its own `vercel.json` configuration:

-- **`apps/web/vercel.json`** - Web app configuration
-- **`apps/docs/vercel.json`** - Docs app configuration

-Configuration includes:
+Vercel automatically detects and configures Next.js applications.
+No `vercel.json` files are required when using the standard Turborepo + Vercel approach.

+**Automatic Configuration:**
+- Framework detection: Next.js (auto-detected from `package.json`)
-- Build command (runs from monorepo root)
+- Build command: Auto-detected from `package.json` scripts
-- Development command
-- Install command
+- Install command: Auto-detected from package manager (pnpm)
-- Framework detection (Next.js)
-- Output directory
+- Output directory: `.next` (Next.js default)

+The Root Directory setting (`apps/web`) tells Vercel where to find the app, and Vercel handles the rest automatically.

 ## Vercel CLI